jmichault/ipcam-100-dok/en/index.md

 title: Presentation
 ---

-The purpose of this project is to create alternative firmware for this camera: (° 1 ° 1
+The purpose of this project is to create an alternative firmware for this camera:

 mark = _WIFI CARAM_
 model: _WF-HD820-ZS_